Sterling Silver Harmony Ball Pendants

 artistry and craftsmanship is exceptional as the following examples show, particularly given the very basic

 tools and methods used to make these beautiful Sterling Silver Harmony Balls.

-This traditional Balinese Sterling Silver Harmony Ball begins with a solid sterling silver ball containing
+The traditional Balinese Sterling Silver harmony ball on this Harmony Ball Necklace begins with a solid sterling silver ball containing

 the chime bell inside, so it is made in two halves then soldered together (at the centre band).
 Then each

 and every other detail on the ball is individually placed by the silversmith including every single tiny